GPurgatorio/Master-Computer-Science-ICT/README.md

 ### Storage aggregation

-It is the concept of splitting data between various disks and then "picture" the whole system as a sole huge drive (concept of resource pooling in cloud computing)
+It is the concept of splitting data between various disks and then "picture" the **whole system as a sole huge drive** (concept of resource pooling in cloud computing)
-The strategy for accessing drive makes the difference.
+The **strategy for accessing drive makes the difference**.
 Fiber channel is the kind of fabric dedicated for the storage.
 The link coming from the storage ends up in the Host Based Adapter in the server.

 ## Network Area Storage (NAS)